reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

 ```

- A possibility assertion which is only valid if it is possible for `{!reach} claim` to evaluate to `{!reach} true` with honest frontends and participants.
+ A possibility assertion which is only valid if it is possible for `{!rsh} claim` to evaluate to `{!rsh} true` with honest frontends and participants.
 It accepts an optional bytes argument, which is included in any reported violation.

 ### `digest`